2025 Application Closed

 Program Overview

-GFiC believes in the power of knowledge, networks and access to resources and aims to equip Fellows with:
+GFiC believes in the power of knowledge and networks, and access to resources and aims to equip Fellows with:

 Fellows gain access to an online curriculum and meet twice monthly via Zoom.